Earth Day Clean Up Poster

 1. KERR STREET & NORTH SERVICE ROAD WEST:

 We will again be cleaning up the green spaces from the bend at Kerr Street North and the North Service Road all the way west to Dorval Drive.
 This is a Ward Two site.
 Meet at the plaza entrance near the Il Fornello restaurant located across from the Winner’s plaza and near the Canadian Tire.
+Starbucks is donating coffee and baked goods to be enjoyed at quite a few Clean Up sites including this one.

 2. VALLEYBROOK PARK ON UPPER MIDDLE ROAD, EAST OF EIGHTH LINE: